rasjones/Flowplayer-DevKit/flash/bwcheck/branches/ng/README.txt

 -----
 - Now works without configuring netConnectionUrl for the plugin, in this case the netConnectionUrl value is taken from the clip.
 Also works when it's resolved by the SMIL plugin etc.
+- Fix for using bwcheck with the playlist JS plugin

 3.2.3
 -----